MileHacker Logo

 Local Connection

 Connect with the genuine pulse of The people's republic of china, far from the polished tourist trails.
-Find memories built on real connections and shared moments.
+Find memories based on real connections and shared moments.

 Memorable Beian Experiences

 Beian offers experiences different from many other Chinese destinations.
-It gives an authentic encounter with Dongbei culture, distinct from the cosmopolitan flair of coastal cities.
+It gives an authentic encounter with Dongbei culture, distinct from the cosmopolitan flair from the coastal area cities.

 The city interests curious travelers seeking to scratch beneath the surface and discover the real China.
 It stands for quiet observation, rich historical learning, and flavorful gastronomic journeys.